bigdan9811/byuis565monthlyprojects/Mar_Creation_2023/Documentation.md

 ## March Documentation

-For our Janurary Creation our group decided to work on developing a Snort firewall rule that detects when there is potential Metasploit/Meterpreter activity being performed on a target.
+For our March Creation our group decided to build off of our Janurary Creation and continue working on developing a Snort firewall rule that detects when there is potential Metasploit/Meterpreter activity being performed on a target.
+In January, we successfully were able to detect when there was activity over port 4444, a common Metasploit/Meterpreter port, but for the March creation, we added the ability to detect if the activity contained a versionless-HTTP response.

 Our idea came originally from a presentation given by Nicholas Trout, a Sandia National Lab employee, at a research conference.
 Nicholas' presentation can be found [**here**](https://www.osti.gov/biblio/1806612).